 I remember that day both vividly and vaguely.
 We'd returned from an out of state trip to see my Dad only the day before, so I was pretty exhausted.
 (Later that day, we also learned my Dad-in-law was in the hospital with a deadly serious but unknown disease.)
 We drove up the gravel road and saw a rather plain saltbox style house.
 Then we walked in...into the kitchen, as it turns out - and my memory from there gets pretty vague.
 That's because there was virtually no kitchen - just two tiny counter tops in the corner.
 I was in a sort of shock because the one thing I really wanted was a good farmhouse kitchen.
 I never imagined this house would have virtually no kitchen.

 I hardly remembered the rest of the house, but it was certainly big enough for us - though it had it's quirks.
 The upstairs was unfinished, but it boasted an amazing view.
 Downstairs, you had to walk through a closet to get to the bathroom, and the living room was way too tiny for entertaining, let alone for our family to hang out together...but then there was the outside.

 The mature orchard, with tons of apples, plus cherries, plums, apricots, pears, fig trees, blueberries, and more.
-The little hothouse, where the Jones' grew tomatoes even through winter.
-The rainwater catchment system, with three huge tanks already set up.
+The little greenhouse, where the Jones' grew tomatoes even through winter.
 And acres upon acres of forest with lovely views everywhere.
 And the price?
 Way more affordable that what we thought it would be.